Teaching

 In 2025 and 2026, I supervised a Technion project course titled Cross-Platform GPU Kernel Translation with LLMs.

-The project focused on using large language models to translate CUDA GPU kernels to alternative platforms, including OpenCL, SYCL/DPC++, ROCm/HIP, OpenMP offload, and OpenACC, with attention to optimization and benchmarking across heterogeneous GPU ecosystems.
+The project asked students to use large language models for portable GPU kernel translation across CUDA, OpenCL, SYCL/DPC++, ROCm/HIP, OpenMP offload, and OpenACC, while reasoning about optimization and benchmarking across heterogeneous platforms.